FCTL3314/SpecialRecipe/README.md

+# <center> Special Recipe

 # 📃 About

-**Special Recipe** is a website where you can find the recipes you need and save them if necessary.
-Recipe search is presented by categories and keyword search, but users can also simply browse through all available recipes.
+**Special Recipe** is a website where you can search for recipes, bookmark them, and access them as needed.
+Each recipe can be viewed in detail along with its comments, and users can optionally leave a comment.
+The search functionality allows for both category and keyword searches, while users also have the option to browse all available recipes.
-The site provides the ability to create / edit an account, change or reset the password if it has been lost, as well as email verification.
+Additionally, the website enables users to create or edit an account, reset lost passwords, and verify email addresses.

 > ***The project was created for educational purposes.***

 # 🔥 Features

 * **Django Rest API**
-* **Update page information without page reload.**
 * **Postponed Tasks / Celery**
-  * **Email sanding**
-* **Bookmarks / Saves**
-  * **Animation**
+* **Recipe bookmarks**
-* **Recipe Comments**
+* **Recipe comments**
 * **Recipe markdown editing**
 * **Registration / Authorization**
 * **User profile**